Kerosene

 Outdoor Use

 Kerosene is a popular choice for outdoor lighting and heating due to its ability to provide long-lasting heat and light.
-1-K kerosene is the preferred grade for most applications, including camping lanterns, stoves, and heaters, because it burns the cleanest and produces the least smoke and odor.
+1-K kerosene is the preferred grade for most outdoor applications, including camping lanterns, stoves, and heaters, because it burns cleaner and produces less smoke and odor.
 While other grades can technically be used outdoors with proper ventilation, their higher impurity levels often result in more soot and unpleasant smells, making them less desirable.

 For outdoor lanterns specifically, most models are designed to use 1-K kerosene to ensure optimal performance and safety.
-Using lower-grade kerosene may lead to clogged wicks and increased maintenance needs, so it’s generally best to avoid them.
+Using lower-grade kerosene may lead to clogged wicks and increased maintenance, so it’s generally best to avoid them.

 How much do I need?